 Increased fluid intake is also important for those with C. diff.
 Diarrhea can cause dehydration and electrolyte imbalances, which make it difficult for the body to function properly.
 In particularly severe cases, patients can experience dangerous drops in blood pressure and even kidney failure.

-KE: The best way to prevent transmission is proper handwashing with soap and water.
-One thing to remember is that while the over-use of antibiotics is a problem, you should not be concerned about using antibiotics if you need them.
-As always, if you receive a prescription for these drugs, it is important to follow all of the instructions regarding their use.
+The best way to prevent transmission is proper handwashing with soap and water.
+One thing to remember is that while the overuse of antibiotics is a problem, you should not be concerned about taking antibiotics if you need them.
+As always, if you receive a prescription for these drugs, it is important to follow all instructions regarding their use.

-KE: C. difficile is most often transmitted within a healthcare setting and can be fatal.
+C. difficile is most often transmitted within a healthcare setting and can be fatal.
 It is important that anyone going into a medical institution asks questions and closely monitors infection prevention and control efforts by the staff.
-As a patient, a resident of a long-term care facility or a family member of someone who is in this type of setting, it is your right to request that all health care providers wash their hands.
+As a hospital patient, a resident of a long-term care facility or a family member of someone who is in one of these settings, it is your right to request that all health care providers wash their hands.
 It is also your right to ensure proper cleaning of the room and the equipment within it.

 Health care facilities often use contact precautions such as providing infected individuals with private rooms or having them room together.
 Gloves and gowns are typically worn by staff and visitors in these rooms as well and then disposed of properly upon exiting.

-KE: The same strict handwashing and cleaning rules still apply.
+The same strict handwashing and cleaning rules for medical staff apply to visitors and family members as well.
 If you are ill or have taken antibiotics recently, it may be wise to take a break from visits for some time to avoid contracting C. diff yourself.
-If you do come into contact with someone who is infected, always use soap and warm water to wash your hands.
+If you do encounter someone who is infected, always use soap and warm water to wash your hands.
 C. diff spores are not effectively killed by some products, such as alcohol-based hand sanitizers.
 When it comes to disinfecting surfaces and fabrics, opt for cleaning products that contain chlorine bleach to ensure that all spores are eliminated.